CalsRanna/rsp/readme.md

 * `make:repository` You can use it to create repository class and its' interface.
 * `make:service` You can use it to create service class and its' interface.
 * `make:presenter` You can use it to create presenter class and its' interface.
+* `rsp:generate` You can use it to generate repositories, services and presenters based on registration.

 ## Contributing